 After several months of scrambling to fill Chris Harrison’s role with a random assortment of hosts, The Bachelor finally selected a new face to helm the franchise in September 2021: former Bachelor Jesse Palmer.
 Palmer led Season 5 of The Bachelor, which aired in 2004.
 Since then, he’s built a career as a sports commentator and television personality, making the Bachelor hosting gig a natural progression.

-"Falling in love is one of life's greatest gifts, and I am humbled by the opportunity to return to the show as host this season to offer the newest Bachelor advice gained from firsthand experience and I am grateful to play a small part in his journey," Palmer said in a statement after he was announced as host.
+Following the announcement last fall, he has hosted Season 26 of The Bachelor and Season 8 of Bachelor in Paradise, and is now poised to take over Season 19 of The Bachelorette, premiering July 11, 2022.
+“Falling in love is one of life's greatest gifts, and I am humbled by the opportunity to return to the show as host this season to offer the newest Bachelor advice gained from firsthand experience and I am grateful to play a small part in his journey,” Palmer said in a statement after he was first announced as host.
+He confirmed he’ll be hosting the next season of The Bachelorette during the Season 26 Bachelor: After the Final Rose special that aired in spring 2022, surprising fans that he’d be replacing fan favorites and former Bachelorettes themselves Tayshia Adams and Kaitlyn Bristowe.

-So far, Palmer is only confirmed to host Clayton Echard’s season of The Bachelor.
-Insiders claim the plan is for Palmer to continue serving as the host for the entire franchise following his first Bachelor season, but nothing has been officially decided yet.
-Here’s what to know about him ahead of his return to the mansion.
+At first, Palmer was only confirmed to host Clayton Echard’s season of The Bachelor, but insiders claimed that the plan is for Palmer to continue serving as the host for the entire franchise following his first Bachelor season.
+While the producers haven’t officially named him the permanent Chris Harrison replacement, things are certainly trending in that direction.
+Here’s what to know about him ahead of his hosting turn on The Bachelorette.

 Jesse Palmer’s Job Before The Bachelor